-Finding 5C: All seven properties under evaluation are adjacent to the existing UGB and, to some level, represent efficient accommodation of identified land needs.
-However, the identified need based on the findings of this report is for a property adjacent to the Apple site.
-None of the other properties are adjacent or even in close proximity to meet this requirement.
+Finding 5C: All properties under evaluation are adjacent to the existing UGB and, to some level, represent efficient accommodation of identified land needs.
+However, the identified need based on the findings of this report is a vacant parcel suitable for large scale industrial development adjacent to an existing data center and of sufficient size to afford expansion of a data center.
+The following is an evaluation of each of the properties based on this factor: